Frequently Asked Questions

 -

-- Recon (free) — 1 domain, 3 scan records retained, passive EASM scanning, no monitoring
+- Recon (free) — 1 domain, 3 full scans/month, 2 full scan records retained, passive EASM scanning, no monitoring

-- Sentinel — 5 domains, 15 scan records, 24-hour background monitoring, email alerts for CRITICAL/HIGH, 3 DAST scans/month
+- Sentinel — 3 domains, 15 full scans/month, 50 category scans/month, 48-hour background monitoring, webhooks, 3 DAST scans/month

-- Fortress — 25 domains, 30 scan records, 12-hour or 24-hour monitoring interval, email alerts for all severities, webhooks, 10 DAST scans/month
+- Fortress — 10 domains, 50 full scans/month, 120 category scans/month, 24-hour background monitoring, email alerts for all severities, webhooks, 10 DAST scans/month

 -

-- Recon — 3 scan records per domain
+- Recon — 2 full scan records per domain

-- Sentinel — 15 scan records per domain
+- Sentinel — 3 full scan records plus 12 summaries per domain

-- Fortress — 30 scan records per domain
+- Fortress — 3 full scan records plus 12 summaries per domain

 -